hpcleuven/VscDocumentation/source/access/mfa_guide.rst

   - Select 'Use key-based authentication with a SSH agent'
   - Click 'Modify' and verify that 'Forward authentication' is checked

+  Please also refer to the :ref:`NX start guide` page.

 - FileZilla

   - Under ‘File’ open the ‘Site Manager’ and click on ‘New Site’.